ElectricEra/ShadowFight/README.md

 What will be next:

-- Minions will have passives
-- There will be more minions
+- More minions to come
 - There will be ability to create your own minions
 - Completely rewritten design
+- Better animation
+- Code refactoring

 What is planned:

 - Minions will have auras
 - Interactive fight (drag/drop minions to fight)
-- Animation
 - (Probably) sound

 It will be hard to stick to this plan, because of numerous ideas, but I will try.